Art-Sells/Arells/Build-Notes.md

 - - - Market Status: Bull (🐂) {for any prifits} or Sloth (🦥) {for no profits}…
 - - - - Bull: Show modal explanation
 - - - - Sloth: Show modal explanation
-- Powered By Vavity replces bottom "import words"
+- Powered By Vavity replces bottom "receive words"

 ### Account
 (A) ------- (Wallets)
 - Make Phsychological slogan larger
 – (B) (VAPA): $90,000
 - Create Wallet to Begin button  takes you to "Wallets" page
-- If acVatoi != 0, then hide "Import Bitcoin to begin"
+- If acVatoi != 0, then hide "Receive Bitcoin to begin"
 - Chart (Account):
 - - Left
 - - - My Portfolio